 After a few weeks away from the project due to high flows, we returned to Wellwood alongside our new member of staff, Ian who was hired through Nature Scot funding.
 We continued tree planting to bind the soils together and stabilise the banks.

 This project has been successful in preventing flooding and erosion.
 This will improve terrestrial and in stream habitat for years to come.
 Birds, mammals and fish populations should reap the benefits and improved connectivity will allow movement of species along the river.
 Biodiversity on the whole should improve.
 See the photos below for what the project looks like now December 2022.

-Most recent photos from the Wellwood Project after green engineering works have established for a few months.
+Photos from the Wellwood Project after green engineering works have established for a few months, March 2021.